stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Options:**

-* `-d`, `--docker-socket-path <DOCKER_SOCKET_PATH>` — Optional argument to override the default docker socket path.
-This is useful when you are using a non-standard docker socket path for your Docker-compatible container runtime, e.g. Docker Desktop defaults to $HOME/.docker/run/docker.sock instead of /var/run/docker.sock
+* `-d`, `--docker-host <DOCKER_HOST>` — Optional argument to override the default docker host.
+This is useful when you are using a non-standard docker host path for your Docker-compatible container runtime, e.g. Docker Desktop defaults to $HOME/.docker/run/docker.sock instead of /var/run/docker.sock
-* `-l`, `--limit <LIMIT>` — Optional argument to specify the limits for the local network only
+* `-l`, `--limits <LIMITS>` — Optional argument to specify the limits for the local network only
 * `-p`, `--ports-mapping <PORTS_MAPPING>` — Argument to specify the HOST_PORT:CONTAINER_PORT mapping

   Default value: `8000:8000`
-* `-r`, `--disable-soroban-rpc` — Optional argument to turn off soroban rpc
 * `-t`, `--image-tag-override <IMAGE_TAG_OVERRIDE>` — Optional argument to override the default docker image tag for the given network
 * `-v`, `--protocol-version <PROTOCOL_VERSION>` — Optional argument to specify the protocol version for the local network only